 This course addresses the process of the inductive mode of research.
 The history, methods, and outcomes of qualitative research are examined in detail.
 A number of qualitative research methodologies including phenomenology, grounded theory, ethnography and action research are differentiated.
 Criteria for maintaining rigor in qualitative research are analyzed.
 The application of informatics to qualitative research is explored.
 An emphasis is placed on synthesizing qualitative research as a basis for practice.
-Lecture: two hours per week.
+This course is offered in both web enhanced and web-based formats.
 (GR)